richardschoen/howtostuff/installmariadbonibmi.md

 Password: yourpassword
 ```

+# Changing the MariaDB listening port to something other than 3306***

 If desired, change the port that MariaDB server listens on to something other than 3306.
+This can be useful if you want to run multiple versions of MariaDB or you already have another MySql server running on your IBM i system.

 use nano editor, vim or other editor to edit ***/QOpenSys/etc/mariadb/my.cnf*** file